SeattleFeministJS/seattlefeministjs.github.io/_posts/2015-11-19-getting-to-know-git.md

 <img src="../images/getting-to-know-git/forked-repo.png" alt="Screenshot of GitHub forking a respository">

 From there you can clone the project into your workspace and make changes.
-Forking is most commonly used when developers want to submit bug fixes or additional code to an existing project by opening up a "pull request" for the project owner to *pull* the changes into the original product repository.
+Forking is most commonly used when developers want to submit bug fixes or additional code to an existing project by opening up a "pull request" for the project owner to *pull* the changes into the original product repository (more on that later).

 ##Committing
 All files in the working directory can be in one of two base states, **tracked** or **untracked**.
 Tracked files are the only files that can be committed to the repository because tracked files are files that have been added to the index (staging area) at some point in the lifetime of the repository.